St. Hugh of Lincoln Roman Catholic Church

 Father Thomas Ojeka tells his story of perseverance in seeking Truth

-A new ongoing series on Philosophy with Fr.
-McKenna, also began recently on the channel.
+An ongoing series on Philosophy with Fr.
+McKenna:

 An Introduction to Philosophy – With Father Stephen McKenna